Enegnei/AppleVsFBI/AppleVsFBI.md

 > A 256-bit AES key that’s burned into each processor at manufacture.
 It cannot be read by firmware or software, and is used only by the processor’s hardware AES engine.
 To obtain the actual key, an attacker would have to mount a highly sophisticated and expensive physical attack against the processor’s silicon.
 The UID is not related to any other identifier on the device including, but not limited to, the UDID.

-Because the UID is "baked into its hardware," **Ars Technica** editor [Peter Bright](https://web.archive.org/web/20160216072035/http://arstechnica.com/author/peter-bright/) says that this request makes the assumption that the UID can be extracted -- which appears to be a difficult process.
+Because the UID is "baked into its hardware," **Ars Technica** editor [Peter Bright](https://web.archive.org/web/20160216072035/http://arstechnica.com/author/peter-bright/) said that this request made the assumption that the UID could be extracted, which appears to be a difficult process.

-Difficulty of extraction aside, he does offer that it *might* be possible to swap identifiers to apply to other 5C phones.
+Difficulty of extraction aside, he did offer that it *might* be possible to swap identifiers to apply to other 5C phones.

 ![FBiOS tied to unique identifier](https://pbs.twimg.com/media/Cbl9ajvUcAAgJPV.jpg:large)

-Therefore, Apple may not only be admitting that Secure Enclave is not secure enough but that it is possible to swap identifiers in this custom OS.
-This probably has something to do with the fact that Apple could force an update to Secure Enclave without wiping the data.
+Therefore, Apple may not only have admitted that Secure Enclave is not secure enough but that it would be possible to swap identifiers in this custom OS.
+This probably had something to do with the fact that Apple could force an update to Secure Enclave without wiping the data.

-**EFF**'s [Joseph Bonneu](https://www.eff.org/about/staff/joseph-bonneau) says the following in relation to [whether Secure Enclave protects newer phones](https://www.eff.org/deeplinks/2016/02/technical-perspective-apple-iphone-case):
+**EFF**'s [Joseph Bonneu](https://www.eff.org/about/staff/joseph-bonneau) said the following in relation to [whether Secure Enclave protects newer phones](https://www.eff.org/deeplinks/2016/02/technical-perspective-apple-iphone-case):

 > (Older devices that lack the secure enclave also apply a similar delay, but apparently do so from within the operating system.)
 It's possible, though not completely clear from Apple's documentation, that a software update would be able to modify this behavior; if not, this would completely prevent Apple from enabling faster passcode guessing on newer devices.

 > There has been further speculation that the secure enclave could refuse to accept any software update (even one signed by Apple) unless unlocked by entering the passcode, or alternately, that a software update on a locked phone would erase all of the cryptographic keys, effectively making the phone's storage unreadable.
 Apple's security documentation makes no such guarantees, though, and there are indications that this isn't the case.
 So special cracking tools from Apple could potentially still modify the secure enclave's behavior to remove both the 10-guess limit and the delays between guesses.

-This means that, if leaked, *FBiOS could be used on any iPhone*.
+This means that, if leaked, *FBiOS could have been used on any iPhone*.

 ##### --- Could a secure password protect against FBiOS? --

-What has also not yet been confirmed by Apple is whether a strong password (not a PIN) remains a safeguard against this attack.
-Since it is only a brute-force attack, a long & complex password should work under normal circumstances
+What was also not confirmed by Apple was whether a strong password (not a PIN) remains a safeguard against this attack.
+Against a brute-force attack, a long & complex password should work under normal circumstances
 (taking months to many years to break).
-[Micah Lee](https://theintercept.com/staff/micah-lee/), a technologist at the **The Intercept**, [says it would](https://theintercept.com/2016/02/18/passcodes-that-can-defeat-fbi-ios-backdoor/):
+[Micah Lee](https://theintercept.com/staff/micah-lee/), a technologist at the **The Intercept**, [said it would](https://theintercept.com/2016/02/18/passcodes-that-can-defeat-fbi-ios-backdoor/):

 > It’s true that ordering Apple to develop the backdoor will fundamentally undermine iPhone security, as Cook and other digital security advocates have argued.
 But it’s possible for individual iPhone users to protect themselves from government snooping by setting strong passcodes on their phones — passcodes the FBI would not be able to unlock even if it gets its iPhone backdoor.

 > ...The short version: If you’re worried about governments trying to access your phone, set your iPhone up with a random, 11-digit numeric passcode.

 Note that he advises even an 11-digit *numeric* (numbers only) passcode would be sufficient, though alphanumeric (numbers, characters, and symbols) is stronger because it increases the amount of possible combinations.
-With a "truly random" 11-digit passcode, it would take *an average of 127 years* to crack on the iPhone with FBiOS (note: the following graphs are *maximum* time estimates, not averages).
+With a "truly random" 11-digit passcode, it would have taken *an average of 127 years* to crack even with FBiOS (note: the following graphs are *maximum* time estimates, not averages).

 ![passcode breaking time numeric](https://d262ilb51hltx0.cloudfront.net/max/800/1*QSjgF6fnfID7N-W9Ug4fcg.png)